gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 The drum at the front gate thuds for my attention.
 I straighten my morning robe and go to see who it is.
 Rojyar is there with three city guards wearing blue-and-black sashes.
 "Praise Chance," I say.
 I unlatch the gate.
 "Did he tell you?
 My niece, Sehdie.
-She---last night.
+She—last night.
 Or this morning, early.
-She---I thought there might have been a burglary, but she left a note, and---"
+She—I thought there might have been a burglary, but she left a note, and—"

 "Honored mistress.
 Honored mistress!"
 The guard in front of the door pats the air with her hands to quiet me.
 "Please.
 This man tells us there has been a